gabrielmfern/shot/README.md

 - `shot clone GIT_URL` - Clone a git repository into a new try directory

 All try names are determined by:
-1. Prefixing the current date to the given try name
+1. Prefixing the current date with the format `yyyy-mm-dd` to the given try name
-2. Incrementing to the number of tries with the given name
+2. Adding the count of tries done as the suffix

 Also check out the `--help` flag.